🚀 My Impact

 Role

-Senior Product Designer.
+Senior Freelance Product Designer.

 Alongside the Design Lead and the Genesys Project Manager, We led the new concept validation, MVP, and long-term vision from scratch.